ropensci/rcites/README.md

-‘citesr’: R client for the CITES Speciesplus API
+citesr: An R package to access the CITES Speciesplus database
 =============================================

 An R package to access the CITES Speciesplus database (https://speciesplus.net/)